 While good customer reviews and a stellar mileage warranty are good motivators for your decision, keep in mind that certain types of tires wear down more quickly than others.
 Generally, sportier, grippier tires with soft compounds will wear faster than regular all-season or touring tires.
 Aggressive off-road tires are also likely to wear faster than highway-terrain tires due to rigorous use and driving conditions.

 And tires without mileage warranties can still provide a lengthy tread life.
-To help you make the most informed decision possible, we recommend using our personalized tire guide Treadwell.
-In less than a minute you'll find the best tires for you, your vehicle and your drive.
+To help you make the most informed decision possible, we recommend using our personalized tire guide, Treadwell.
+It helps you find the best tires for you, your vehicle and your drive.
 It also offers useful info like average tread life, tire life estimates and even cost (miles per dollar)!

 Bulging and bubbling tires